emberjs/core-notes/docs-team/2015-07/july-9.md

 #### Minutes

-Attendees: Robert, Trek, Matt, Martin, Tom, Stefan, Yehuda, Locks, Michael (others?)
+Attendees: Robert, Trek, Matt, Martin, Tom, Stefan, Yehuda, Locks, Michael, Leah

 TD: docs have reached a crises level, they are of upmost importance to sort out